parrt/msds501/labs/files.md

 $ open /tmp/cars.xls # open that file in Excel
 ```

+If you get stuck, here is the [solution](https://github.com/parrt/msds501/blob/master/labs/code/files/copy.py).

 At this point, you've got the basic skills necessary to read and write text and binary files in Python!